Statement of Beliefs

 b.
 The Law/ Gospel:

-• The Gospel is the good news that God in His grace, has not left us estranged from Him because of our sinful state, but has reconciled us to Himself thru the substitutionary death and atonement of His son Jesus Christ.
+- The Gospel is the good news that God in His grace, has not left us estranged from Him because or our sinful state, but has reconciled us to Himself thru the substitutionary death and atonement of His son Jesus Christ.
 By Jesus death, the debt and consequence of our sin has been paid and met in full.
-Once we realize and receive, by faith, the forgiveness offered by this sacrifice, we become new creatures now able to live and practice the holy lives we have been called to live.
+Once we realize and receive, by faith, the forgiveness offered by this sacrifice, we become new creatures now able to live and practice the holy lives we have been called to live eternally.

-In the main we hold a Covenant view of God’s promises to consummate His plan of redemption for all of mankind in one story and plan for all mankind.
+In general, we hold a Covenant view of God’s promises to consummate His plan of redemption for all of mankind in one story and plan for all mankind.
 This Covenant view is in contrast to the various dispensational views that understand there to be differing plans of God involving different people groups, programs, and time periods.
-We consider each believer’s understanding of these “last things” to be a nonessential part of a person’s faith.
+We consider each believer understands of these “last things” to be a nonessential part of a person’s faith.